 The front entryway had textured, dusty-green floor tiles.
-Surely, previous owners picked them out very carefully to go with the god-awful, dusty-green carpeting they'd put in the living room (when we first looked at the house, I remember thinking that carpet had to go!).
+Surely, previous owners picked them out very carefully to go with the god-awful, dusty-green carpeting they'd put in the living room, up the stairs, and in the upstairs hallway (when we first looked at the house, I remember thinking that carpet had to go!).
 While the hated green carpet is long gone, we'd never done anything about the tiles.

 I'm quite proud of how the entryway came out - I did the tiles, husband did the trim work.
 We started by putting new subflooring down - quarter-inch plywood over the existing floor.